namphamdev/SantanderMacDirtyCow/README.md

 # Notice
 The project is still in beta, and there still quite a lot of bugs to fix & enhancements to make.

+# Credits
+This modified version of Santander is made by Mineek, with the POC from [haxi0](https://github.com/haxi0)